LSM Storage Engine

 During the flush process, the data from the MemTable is written into one or more extents.
 These extents are stored in L0, the first level of the LSM tree.
 Each extent is an individual object in S3, identified by a unique ExtentID.
 The extent is subdivided into blocks, each of which is typically 16KB in size.
 When an extent exceeds 2MB, a new extent is automatically created.

-Once the flush is complete, metadata about the newly created extents is recorded in the Slog.
-The Slog does not store the actual data but contains the metadata required to map the extents in the LSM tree, such as the extent's ID, size, start key, end key, and its position in the LSM tree.
-The flush operation is only considered fully complete when the Slog is also uploaded to S3, ensuring that the metadata and the flushed data are available across the distributed system and visible to other nodes.
+Once the flush is complete, metadata about the newly created extents is recorded in the manifest log.
+The manifest log does not store the actual data but contains the metadata required to map the extents in the LSM tree, such as the extent's ID, size, start key, end key, and its position in the LSM tree.
+The flush operation is only considered fully complete when the manifest log is also uploaded to S3, ensuring that the metadata and the flushed data are available across the distributed system and visible to other nodes.

 Compaction